New York Legal Research Library

 About the New York Legal Research Library

-HeinOnline’s New York Legal Research Library contains more than 10 million pages of legal research materials dedicated to the history, study, practice, and development of law in the state of New York.
-From the reports and opinions of the New York Attorney General, the New York State Register, New York Tax Cases and Session Laws to New York law journals, this specialized legal research library offers the legal resources necessary to understand the historical development of rules, regulations, laws, and policies in New York State.
+HeinOnline’s New York Legal Research Library contains more than 11 million pages of legal research materials dedicated to the history, study, practice, and development of law in the state of New York.
+From the reports and opinions of the New York Attorney General, the New York State Register, New York Tax Cases and Session Laws to New York law journals, constitutions, and prestatehood materials, this specialized legal research library offers the legal resources necessary to understand the historical development of rules, regulations, laws, and policies in New York State.

 Along with providing a one-stop source for these documents, HeinOnline’s New York Legal Research Library also allows users to search across the full text of these New York legal resources at the same time or across just one subset by selecting the search parameters.